nikita-sharov/docs/applications-for-employment/alten/software-developer-csharp/motivational-letter.md

 But at night … I am ~~bat~~ [hackerman](https://youtu.be/KEkrWRHCDQU?t=134).
 Believe me.

-> Fairy-tales, though far from true, teach good lads a thing or two.
+> Fairytales, though far from true, teach good lads a thing or two.

 With the best of intentions,
 Nikita Sharov